Nurture Fostering Limited Logo

 9. When and How to Share Information

 Foster carers should use their judgement when making decisions on what information to share and when they should follow their agency's procedures.
 If in doubt they should consult their Supervising Social Worker.
 The most important consideration is whether sharing information is likely to safeguard and protect a child.
-(Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers)
+(Information Sharing: Advice for Safeguarding Practitioners)

 The Information Sharing Guidance for Practitioners makes a point which should be borne in mind.
 Information can be held in many different ways, in case records or electronically in a variety of IT systems with access for different professionals.
 The use of emails in professional communications also raises another mechanism for sharing information other than in direct person to person contact.
 However the information is shared, it should always be recorded in the individual's record.

-See: Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers - When and how to share information.
+See: Information Sharing: Advice for Safeguarding Practitioners - When and how to share information.

 The decision making process must weigh up what might happen if the information is shared against what might happen if it is not shared.
 It is important to note that a lack of information sharing is a consistent theme within Serious Case Reviews.